khushhal-yadav/distribution-queue/README.md

 It contains three implementations of distributed queue(Broker).

-First implementations are based on shared access when both the applications are on same server/JVM so share JVM/heap memory.
+First implementation is based on shared access when both the applications are on same server/JVM so share JVM/heap memory.
-<br/>Second implementation when both applications are running on same server and may be different JVMS but have access to common media on the server
+<br/>Second implementation when both applications are running on same server and may be in different JVMs but have access to common media on the server.
-<br/>Third implementation opens a socket and let the PrimeNumberChecker running anywhere to work on the 'ints' published by RandomNumberGenerator
+<br/>Third implementation opens a socket and let the PrimeNumberChecker running anywhere to work on the 'ints' published by RandomNumberGenerator.

 <b><i>Fastest</i>: SharedJvmMemoryBasedQueue</b> implements SharedQueue <- When both the application are running under the same JVM and have access to common JVM memory/heap allocated.